Publishing note: I originally posted this on March 24th, 2020 (what would have been the week after the marathon).

 The race directors are based on the East Coast and other than a spouse of a former employee (so the story goes) had no connection to Oakland when they started the race and didn’t really know the area.

 In past years, they’ve had terrible supply issues (in 2018, I finished pacing the 5 hour group and was greeted by dozens of empty food tables and a half a banana.
-They’d long since run out nearly all food at the finish).
+They’d long since run out of nearly all food at the finish).

 That same year, they’d changed the course from a challenging but beautiful tour of Oakland neighborhoods to flat, random loops of downtown and the port (now a great Boston Qualifier! the marketing materials now read.
 Don’t get me started on races catering only to those interested in a BQ – even I can’t handle an aside within an aside).
 The change was made without warning and less than a month before race day.